 ‘I’ll have a word upstairs, she won’t like it.
 I’m getting hungry – fancy some pizza?’

-They arrived, not the next day but two days later, the assailants tried the ‘unexpected’ way, up the sheer cliff, straight into the holding pit.
+They arrived, not the next day but two days later, the assailants trying the ‘unexpected’ way, up the sheer cliff, straight into the holding pit.

 It was pretty straightforward really – the gas, the opened floor, the long dinghy below, enough provisions for them to survive a week, steering wheel lashed, one of the three fuel tanks coupled, motor on, in gear, out to sea.

 Back near the pool, he said, ‘Over to your Plan C.’

 ‘Face, yes.
 He can always get more money.
 What he can’t get is another daughter.’